tui9kyle/fyp-build-01/doc/final presentation.md

 ---
 # Choosing the Perturbation Mechanism
+for given ε and k

+- ε can be derived under
+  - Threshold Mechanism
+- ε is extremely small (e.g. < 1) or k is very large (e.g., k > 100)
+  - Extended Threshold mechanism
+- For other cases
+  - Forward / Backward perturbation mechanism
+  - depends on which perturbation performs better

+---
+# Choosing the Perturbation Mechanism
+- **Frequency** counting
-- Backward Perturbation Mechanism
+  - Threshold / Extended Threshold Mechanism
+- Simple moving **average** (e.g. Stock market)
   - Forward Perturbation Mechanism
-- Threshold Mechanism

 <style scoped>